caseybreen/home_ownership/README.md

-## THe Longevity Benefits of Homeownership
+## The Longevity Benefits of Homeownership

 This repository contains code and materials to replicate ["The Longevity Benefits of Homeownership."](https://osf.io/preprints/socarxiv/7ya3f/)